K-Trout/K-Trout/README.md

 Welcome to my profile.

 I'm an Informatiker EFZ (API) as of 2021.
-Now I am studying computer science.
+Now I am studying computer science at BFH.
 Feel free to send me a message if you want, I hope that I'll see it.

 <!--